andrewacashner/hearingfaithms/chapters/chapter-3.md

 God, but to encounter the incarnate Christ in his flesh, through the sacrament of the Eucharist.
-Lapide cites Saint Cyril to say that "symbolically, the manger is the altar, on which Christ in the Mass by consecration is as though born and sacrificed"; and Saint John Chrysostom to conclude, "That which the Magi saw in the manger, in a little hut, with much veneration and fear approached and adored, you perceive the same thing not in the manger, but on the altar."
+Lapide cites Saint Cyril to say that "symbolically, the manger is the altar, on which Christ in the Mass by consecration is as though born and sacrificed".
+Paraphrasing Saint John Chrysostom, Lapide writes, "That which the Magi saw in the manger, in a little hut, with much veneration and fear approached and adored, you perceive the same thing not in the manger, but on the altar."
 [@Lapide:Gospels19C, 672, on Lk 2:
 "Sic et S. Cyrillus in Caten.
 Symbolice praesepe est altare, in quo Christus in Missa per consecrationem quasi nascitur et immolatur.